foss-for-synopsys-dwc-arc-processors/embarc_mli/examples/example_har_smartphone/README.md

         gmake TOOLCHAIN=gnu

    Notes: IoT Devkit hardware configuration is specifed in Makefile.
+Additionally used memory.x linkscript file for GNU linker.

 ### Run example with MetaWare Debuger on nSim simulator.